Biecho88/lets-play-football/README.md

 4. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 5. [Pixabay](https://pixabay.com/)
-   -Pixabay is used for backround images to boost user experiance wisiting the website.
+    - Pixabay is used for backround images to boost user experiance wisiting the website.
 6. [Bootstrap 5.1.3](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website - This was used in early stages but then change the way i was developing the website